pcatach/pcatach.github.io/_posts/2024-08-26-best-code-base.md

 Scrolling through everyone's thoughts I started to notice some patterns, and decided that I would write down whatever I could learn from this, if anything.
 And no, I won't use an LLM or whatever NLP technique to identify clusters in idea-space.
 Just good old sit down and read one by one.

-Here are the main ideas.
+Here are the main ideas I could identify.

 ## Great engineers